The Dark Tower V: Wolves of the Calla: Plot summary

 Father Callahan also tells the gunslingers the story of how he left Maine following his battle with the vampire Kurt Barlow.
 (Note: The plot of the novel 'Salem's Lot.)
 Since that encounter he has gained the ability to identify Type-3 vampires.
 He begins killing these minor vampires as he finds them; however, this makes him a wanted man amongst the "low men".
 Forced to go into exile, Callahan eventually is lured into a trap and dies, allowing him to enter Mid-World in 1983, much as Jake did when previously killed.
 (Note: As depicted in The Gunslinger.)
 He appears at the Way Station, shortly after Roland and Jake meet for the first time, and meets Walter O'Dim, who gives him Black Thirteen, a magic ball.
 Walter transports Callahan to the mountains near Calla Bryn Sturgis, where the Manni people find him in a place called the Doorway Cave.
 Roland deduces that Black Thirteen induced the todash dreams that sent Eddie and Jake to New York and that it can allow them to travel between worlds.
 The ka-tet decides to use it to travel back to New York in 1977 and ensure that the rose is protected.

 Eddie and Roland venture to Doorway Cave.
 Using Black Thirteen, Roland opens a door for Eddie to travel to New York.
 Once there he fends off Balazar's thugs, threatening to kill them if they come back for Tower.
 He then tells Tower that Balazar will come back for him, and that he should flee and leave a message for the ka-tet so that they may find him again.
 Tower agrees to do so but, in exchange, he asks that he can hide his valuable books in Roland's world for safekeeping, where they are hidden in Doorway Cave.
+Callahan later travels to New York in order to determine Tower's new location.